IC3 Convention Center: Facilities

 As the IC3 Convention Center, the venue has 10,000 seating capacity.
-The IC3 has three convention halls and a function room.
-Hall A has a capacity of 3,000 people, Hall B can accommodate 5,000 people, and Hall C can seat 2,000 people.
+It holds three convention halls and a function room.
+Hall A has a capacity of 3,000 people, Hall B 5,000 people, and Hall C 2,000 people.

-The second level of the convention center which can be used for wedding events and medium-scale conferences can seat about 500 people.
+The second level of the convention center, which can be used as a wedding venue and for medium-scale conferences, can seat approximately 500 people.
 The facility also hosts a holding room for performers and breakout rooms for small-scale gatherings.
-The grand hallway of the convention center is dubbed as the Ganghaan Walk where photos of the 2016 International Eucharistic Congress are exhibited.
+The grand hallway of the convention center is dubbed as the "Ganghaan Walk", where photos of the 2016 International Eucharistic Congress are exhibited.

-For the facility's parking space, there are 255 slots available.
+There are 255 parking spots available.